Targeted killing by Israel: Rule of law

-Israeli public support or opposition towards targeted hits
+Israeli public opinion

-Targeted killings are largely supported by Israeli society.

-A poll published by Maariv newspaper in July 2001 found that 90 percent of Israeli public support the practice.

-Effectiveness of Palestinian attacks and the Israeli response

-Damage caused by Palestinian attacks

-Palestinian attacks against Israel have been costly for Israel.
 IDF reports show that from the start of the Second Intifada (in 2000) to the year 2005, Palestinians killed 1,074 Israelis and wounded 7,520.
 Such losses generated immense public pressure from the Israeli public for a forceful response, and the Israeli increase in targeted killings was one such outcome.
+Targeted killings are largely supported by Israeli society.
+A poll published by Maariv newspaper in July 2001 found that 90 percent of Israeli public supported the practice.